ni/nimble/packages/nimble-components/src/table/specs/table-keyboard-navigation-hld.md

 Special case of focusing a cell:

--   If a cell does not have an action menu, and only contains a single interactive/focusable element of the following types: button (and variants), switch, checkbox, and anchor/link: that child element will be focused _instead_ of the cell.
+-   If a cell does not have an action menu, and only contains a single interactive/focusable element of the following types: button (and variants), switch, checkbox, or anchor/link: that child element will be focused _instead_ of the cell.

 To interact with a cell's interactive contents, starting from the state of a cell being focused: